DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/quickstart/admin-registry.md

 # Admin quickly use the registry to serve the platform

-In DCE 5.0, there are two registry management methods: hosting Harbor (self-built Harbor on DCE) and warehouse integration (integrating external Harbor or Docker Registry):
+In DCE 5.0, there are two registry management methods: hosting Harbor (self-built Harbor on DCE) and registry integration (integrating external Harbor or Docker Registry):

 - [Hosted Harbor](../hosted.md) (recommended)
 - [Repository Integration](../integrate.md)

-DCE 5.0 mainly promotes Harbor as a registry to provide mirror services.
+DCE 5.0 mainly promotes Harbor as a registry to provide image services.

 1. Assuming that you have created a managed harbor or connected to an external harbor, follow the steps below to share the public image with all namespaces (you can select the public image through the image selector when deploying the application):